Vectorworks/developer-scripting/Function Reference/Functions/InsertEnhancedPullDownMenuItem.md

 # InsertEnhancedPullDownMenuItem

 ## Description
 <b>[Vectorworks 2012 Deprecated Functions](../../Common/Versions/Vectorworks%202012.md)</b>.
-See [[VS:InsertEnhanPullDownMenuItem|InsertEnhanPullDownMenuItem]] for a replacement.
+See [InsertEnhanPullDownMenuItem](InsertEnhanPullDownMenuItem.md) for a replacement.

-Inserts the item into the specified Layout Manager created with [[VS:CreateEnhancedPullDownMenu| CreateEnhancedPullDownMenu]]
+Inserts the item into the specified Layout Manager created with [ CreateEnhancedPullDownMenu](CreateEnhancedPullDownMenu.md)

 ```pascal
 FUNCTION InsertEnhancedPullDownMenuItem(